Hayward station (BART): BART

+A transit-oriented development (TOD) project, which replaced the surface parking lots on the northeast and south sides of the station, was completed in 1998.
+It included a parking garage, townhomes, a new city hall, and a Greyhound Lines bus station.
+Seismic retrofitting of the parking garage took place in 2009–2010.
+Installation of second-generation faregates at the BART station took place in December 2024.
+As of 2024, BART anticipates soliciting developer proposals by 2028 for additional TOD at the station.

 Bus connections

 Hayward station is a major bus hub for AC Transit, served by Transbay route M; local routes 10, 28, 34, 41, 56, 60, 83, 86, 93, 94, 95, and 99; and All Nighter route 801.

 Shuttles to California State University, East Bay also serve the station.
-A small building near B Street is the Greyhound Lines intercity bus stop.
+A small building near B Street is the Greyhound intercity bus stop.

 SamTrans Transbay buses served the station until mid-1999.